Lumak/Urho3D-Moving-Platforms/README.md

 Description
 -----------------------------------------------------------------------------------
 Moving platforms sample for Urho3D.

+*Note:* Kinematic rigid body would be preferable, but I haven't got around to implementing it.

 Screenshots